 Harker is overcome by the sublime beauty of the wild landscape—literally overcome.
 Again this suggests that "civilized" man is ill-equipped to deal with the wildness of true nature.
 It is also interesting that it is the moon and dust that hypnotize him, as the moon symbolizes night and dust often symbolizes death, and Harker is in the clutches of an un-dead vampire that can only function at night.

-Once again, this scene is not followed up on, but it seems that Dracula has drunk the child's blood and then disposed of the child's corpse outside the castle.
+Once again, this scene is not followed up on, but the muffled cry that Harker hears is implied to be from the baby—it seems that Dracula has drunk the child's blood.
+Then, he calls on the wolf pack to kill the gypsy woman.
 It is interesting to note that Dracula must be feeding during Harker's stay, even if Harker is not the source of Dracula's "meals."

 June 25.
 Morning.
 The sun delights Harker as he wakes—Harker realizes, in a flash of inspiration, that he has not seen Dracula in the daylight, meaning that, perhaps, the monstrous Count cannot operate during those hours.
 Harker resolves to put a plan into action during one of the ensuing days, in order to find a way to escape.
 Harker ends this journal entry by praying to God, and sending his love to Mina and to Hawkins, whom he calls a "second father" to him.